Semeato and No-Till

 The soil’s moisture content and physical characteristics (structure, density, etc.) affect the performance of the machine and the development of the crop.

-Benefits of No-Till Planting
+Benefits of No-Till Agriculture

 Curiosity